Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: More Results on Experiments

 We study the impact of our Beta sampling on existing score metrics.
 We apply our Beta sampling strategy to forgetting, EL2N, and Dyn-Unc scores of CIFAR10 and 100.
-By comparing Beta sampling with the vanilla threshold pruning using scores, we observe that prior score-based methods become competitive, outperforming random pruning when Beta sampling is adjusted.
+By comparing Beta sampling with the vanilla threshold pruning using scores, with results presented in Tables~\ref{tab:abl_beta_cifar10_100_90} and \ref{tab:abl_beta_cifar10_100_80}, we observe that prior score-based methods become competitive, outperforming random pruning when Beta sampling is adjusted.

 We also study the impact of our pruning strategy with DUAL score combined with Beta sampling.
-We compare different sampling strategies $i.e.$ vanilla thresholding, stratified sampling \citep{zheng2022coverage}, and our proposed Beta sampling on CIFAR10 and 100, at 80\% and 90\% pruning rates.
-We observe that our proposed method mostly performs the best, especially with the high pruning ratio.
+We compare different sampling strategies: vanilla thresholding, stratified sampling \cite{zheng2022coverage}, and Beta sampling on CIFAR10 and 100, at 80\% and 90\% pruning rates.
+The results, presented in Table~\ref{tab:abl_ours_ccs} indicate that our proposed Beta sampling mostly performs the best, especially with the high pruning ratio.